Draghi stepped in during euro’s darkest hour

 He expanded the bank’s arsenal of crisis-fighting tools with new and unconventional policies, measures that he and others say helped end a financial crisis in 2010-2012 and create millions of jobs in the 19-country monetary union.

 Yet the closing days of his term have hardly been a victory lap.
 His departure is accompanied by an unusually public dispute among ECB board members over stimulus policies he pushed for that aim to lower borrowing costs.
-Critics question the long-term impact of his stimulus efforts and argue they deterred governments from improving their finances and could lead to troubles down the road.
+Critics question the long-term impact of his stimulus efforts and argue they deterred governments from improving their finances and could lead to trouble down the road.

-Draghi’s legacy is in focus as he hands off to his successor, former International Monetary Fund head Christine Lagarde, at an event at the ECB’s headquarters in Frankfurt, Germany, on Monday.
+Draghi’s legacy was in focus as he handed off to his successor, former International Monetary Fund head Christine Lagarde, at an event at the ECB’s headquarters in Frankfurt, Germany, on Monday.
 She takes office on Friday.

+French President Emmanuel Macron and German Chancellor Angela Merkel praised Draghi’s role in stabilizing Europe during the crisis.
+Merkel said investors had bet on the breakup of the euro, but that “today, eight years later, we are very far from that.”
+Macron said Draghi’s action had been “decisive to save Europe from sinking.”

 One day will stand out in any account of Draghi’s term : July 26, 2012.